Start Early. Start Smart.

 Actionable milestones or goals are super important because they work.
 I have 3 months to study 3 subjects and each subject needs 3 weeks.
 I will study one subject for 3 weeks, take a break and then revise for 3 days.
 See the point?

 Unpredictable things like bad weather, family emergency or health problems may hinder your study session.
 Always have a plan B in your mind, if not on paper.
 It will make sure that you don't lose your confidence.

 An early start allows you to enjoy learning without being bugged by time.
 A smart start puts you on the path to success right from day one.
 So, what are you waiting for?

 Did we miss out on anything important regarding getting started?
-Please share your personal study tips and tricks in the comments.
+Please post your thoughts in the comments.